fluorumlabs/async-manager/README.md

 })
 ```
 AsyncManager supports both push and polling, and takes care of cleanup and thread
-termination if user leaves the view.
-For polling it also supports
+termination.
+For polling mode it also supports
 dynamic polling intervals: i.e. you can have 5 polls per second in the
-first second and then throttle it to once per second:
+first second and then throttle it to send poll requests once per second:
 ```java
 AsyncManager.setPollingIntervals(200,200,200,200,200,1000);
 ```